Texas A&M Coach Kevin Sumlin Receives Racist Hate Mail From Fan

 Kevin Sumlin has the hottest seat in all of college football right now.
 In his sixth year as head coach for the Aggies, Sumlin’s best record came in his first season.
 That’s when A&M finished 11-2 with a Cotton Bowl victory to inaugurate the Sumlin era.
 Since then, he has struggled.
-Sumlin’s teams are notorius for looking unbeatable in September and October, then falling apart come November.
+Sumlin’s teams are notorious for looking unbeatable in September and October, then falling apart come November.

-Saturday night the Aggies fast-forwarded from September to November in a little over three hours.
+Saturday night, the Aggies fast-forwarded from September to November in a little over three hours.
 Texas A&M’s defense looked top tier in the first half against UCLA.
 They were able to contain elite quarterback Josh Rosen for most of the game.
 Sumlin’s team entered halftime with a 38-10 lead.
 That lead soon grew to 44-10 after A&M tacked on two field goals in the third quarter.

 It wasn’t until there was 2:06 left in the third quarter that Rosen and the Bruins started to mount a comeback.
 Texas A&M had struggled to find a passing game all night, however, they were able to move the ball on the ground.
 UCLA put a stop to that in the second half.